shenwei356/csvtk/doc/docs/usage.md

   -F, --fuzzy-fields           using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*" -h, --help                   help for split
   -i, --ignore-case            ignore case
+  -c, --nchunks int            split into N chunks in a round-robin manner; incompatible with
+                               field-grouping options
-  -G, --out-gzip               force output gzipped file -p, --out-prefix string      output file prefix, the default value is the input file's base name. use -p "" to
+  -n, --nlines int             split into chunks of up to N records; incompatible with field-grouping options -G, --out-gzip               force output gzipped file -p, --out-prefix string      output file prefix, the default value is the input file's base name. use -p "" to
                                disable outputting prefix